GabrielBarnett/messenger-privacy-protector/README.md

 # Messenger Privacy Protector

-Messenger Privacy Protector is an unpacked Chrome extension that helps you quickly unsend your messages within a selected chat.
+Messenger Privacy Protector is an unpacked Chrome extension that helps you quickly bulk unsend your messages within a selected chat.
 Once enabled, it streamlines message removal for the current conversation.

 ## Features